We predict atmosphere and ocean conditions using models running on our supercomputer

 Forecast model output is also used in applications such as our dispersion modelling and Tactical Decision Aids (TDAs), which calculate specific details of the impact of weather on a sensor or platform.

-The Met Office Unified Model (MetUM) is a highly-configurable system for meteorological prediction across a range of timescales from weather forecasting to climate change.
+The Unified Model is a highly-configurable system for meteorological prediction across a range of timescales from weather forecasting to climate change.
 Uncertainties in forecasting are addressed through ensemble forecasts, providing estimates of forecast uncertainty.
 We also develop regional high-resolution model configurations for application worldwide.

 Ocean forecast modelling